Us humans are facing an ever-growing health crisis.

 Because weight loss has NOTHING to do with our bodies, and EVERYTHING to do with our minds.

-Quite simply, there is nothing that your body can do on its own to gain or loss weight—“Its” shape is entirely dependent on what our brains choose to put in and burn off.
+Quite simply, there is nothing that your body can do on its own to gain or lose weight—“Its” shape is entirely dependent on what our brains choose to put in and burn off.

 The Biggest Loser